 The Research Triangle MRSEC is a member of the Materials Research Facilities Network, a nationwide partnership of the Shared Experimental Facilities (SEFs) supported by the National Science Foundation's Material Research Science and Engineering Centers (MRSECs).
 The MRFN is designed and operated to provide support to researchers and experimental facilities engaged in the broad area of Materials Research in academic, government and industrial laboratories around the world.

-Beginning in late January, 2013, MRFN will launch a new website that will include a searchable database of instruments available both within the Triangle and in the larger network.
+Beginning in late January, 2013, MRFN launched a new website that includes a searchable database of instruments available both within the Triangle and in the larger network.
 Please click here to access the database.

 The Triangle MRSEC operates facilities dedicated to the study and development of the programmed assembly of soft matter.
 Center affiliates also have access to each of the facilities below at rates posted on the facility's website.